Table Of Contents

 Structured Data Markup Helper & Structured Data Testing Tool by Google

 Schema.org, also known as ‘Schema’ is a standard defined by leading search engines including Google, Bing and Yahoo.
 It enables you to transfer additional information about your site directly to their search result pages.
-From an SEO viewpoint, it is extremely beneficial because it highlights your web page among all the other results.
+From an SEO viewpoint, it is incredibly beneficial because it highlights your web page among all the other results.
 Following is an example where you can see review Schemas in the search results.

 The kinds of data that you can provide to search engines using Schemas include event details, company reviews, product information, tv ratings and much more.
 Usage of Schemas includes amending additional HTML tags to your web pages.
 Structured Data Markup Helper & Structured Data Testing Tool are two tools developed by Google to help you add them accurately to your site.